dfamonteiro/blog/blog/content/posts/2025-books.md

 I'm well aware that this is a university-level textbook.
 Nevertheless, I would recommend it for anyone with both a technical mindset and an interest in semiconductor manufacturing because it is very readable and doesn't require much background knowledge, if any.

-You can learn a lot about semiconductor manufacturing from the internet, but with this book you will get the full picture of the entire manufacturing process.
+You can learn a lot about semiconductor manufacturing from the internet, but with this book you will get a more complete picture of the entire manufacturing process.

 ### Fabless: The Transformation of the Semiconductor Industry (Daniel Nenni & Paul McLellan)

 This was a book that highlighted some of the smaller players in the semiconductor industry.
-It also really highlighted the importance of IP in the semiconductor industry, and showcased why it's a very viable business model.
+It also really highlighted the importance of intellectual property (IP) in the semiconductor industry, and made me understand how the business case for companies such as ARM makes sense.

 The foundries (TSMC, Intel, Samsung, etc) and NVIDIA get all the the attention in the semiconductor industry nowadays.
-This book grounds you, showing you how deep this industry truly goes by telling the story of some of the lesser-known players, such as the EDA design tool companies, for example.
+This book grounds you, showing you how deep this industry truly goes by telling the story of some of the lesser-known players, such as the EDA design tool companies for example.

 ## Science Fiction

 ### Artemis (Andy Weir)

-I wasn't able to finish reading this book because I was starting getting depressed watching the life throw away air life.
+I wasn't able to finish reading this book because I was getting depressed watching the protagonist throw away her life.
 Nevertheless, there are some aspects of the book that I found fascinating.

-When you read a book by Andy Weir, you just know that the world-building will be top notch from a science and engineering point of view, but this book surprised me by how societally deep it is: the harsh conditions of living in the Moon turns the habitats into a petri dish of human interactions, and the exploration of this mini-society by the author is a deeply interesting thought experiment.
+When you read a book by Andy Weir, you just know that the world-building will be top notch from a science and engineering point of view, but this book surprised me by how societally deep it is: the harsh conditions of living in the Moon turns the habitats into a petri dish of human interactions, and the exploration of this micro-society by the author is a deeply interesting thought experiment.

 ### Project Hail Mary (Andy Weir)